In this article, we will list the richest men in Kenya.

 1. The Late Biwott Family

 On this list of Kenya’s wealthiest persons.
 Late Nicholas Biwott, often known as Total Man, was one of Kenya’s wealthiest persons before his death in 2017.

 His family, on the other hand, is still on the list.
-The Biwott family has an accumulated net worth of roughly 1.1 billion dollars, significantly less than Ernesto Taricone’s, one of Ghana’s top ten wealthiest persons.
+The Biwott family has a net worth of roughly 1.1 billion dollars, significantly less than Ernesto Taricone’s, one of Ghana’s top ten wealthiest persons.

-Biwott’s family has maintained their status as one of Kenya’s wealthiest families by continuing to manage his investments.
+Biwott’s family has maintained its status as one of Kenya’s wealthiest families by continuing to manage its investments.

 2. Manu Chandaria